fixrb/spectus/README.md

 # => #<Spectus::Result::Pass:0x007fa41c2f1d00 @message="passing spec", @subject=#<Proc:0x007fa41c2f2110@(irb):3>, @challenge=:call, @context=[], @actual=nil, @expected={:Equal=>NilClass}, @got=false, @error=nil, @level=:Medium, @negate=false, @valid=false>
 ```

+Instead of the expected `NilClass` class, its sole instance (which is `nil`) was returned.
-Even if the sole instance of `NilClass` (`nil`) was returned, there isn't any exception so the result of the test shows that the spec passed.
+However, because there isn't any exception, the result of the test shows that the spec passed.

 ### Not recommended